MashiMaroLjc/rabbitgw/readme.md

 ## What can I benefit from it?

-The GAN(Generative Adversarial Networks) model is a great idea of deep learning.Howerver the process of training ,control the Generator as well as Discriminator but Discriminator always better than Generator so that the Gradient disappeared ,is so hard.Thus,people come up with some way to slove it.Among them,WGAN and WGAN-GP usually be better,which change the goal(loss function) what the model optimize.
+The GAN(Generative Adversarial Networks) model is a great idea of deep learning.Howerver the process of training ,control the Generator as well as Discriminator but Discriminator always better than Generator so that the gradient disappeared ,is so hard.Thus,people come up with some way to slove it.Among them,WGAN and WGAN-GP usually  better than others,which change the goal(loss function) what the model optimize.

 For the easy task,like generate image from the noise,you can use WGAN and WGAN-GP the *rabbitgw* implemented to obtain a acceptable and steady result directly.If you meet a complex task like dual learning,you can view *rabbitgw* as a wrapper,which save your time for bulid the loss function.You can get the loss function built by *rabbitgw*,then you can use it to solve your complex task.